 Average Reviews:

-1. Plastic chain guard cracked/disintegrated within first few hours of use.
+(More customer reviews)1.
+Plastic chain guard cracked/disintegrated within first few hours of use.
 Have gotten pants leg caught in chain once, not a big issue for me.
 Very easy to break off and get rid of part when it fails, which it will.
 Believe I could put a good one on if I wanted to.
 Note that they responded to my initial review and say they upgraded the chain guard.

 2. Included front fender is kinda cheap looking.
 It will last and has a cool shape though, so you might like it.
 Regardless it has sketchy hardware and loose attachment.
 The "Euro" fenders listed on Amazon fit on it no problem though, though in my case I partially mounted the front one onto the rack.
 Mounting their fender to a rack would probably make it functional and worth keeping.
 They say the fender is a freebie in their response to my first review, but with a front suspension fork I don't really know of a way to get a fender to mount securely, and their hardware sure doesn't.